ml19047/SML5202-2020-Final-Maryam/page3.md

 <pre>

-Video teaches how to order food and drink
+Video teaches how to order food and drink in Spanish

 </pre>